 Did you know that storm drains lead directly into our waterways?
 Keeping drains clear of litter, leaves, and other debris protects our lakes and rivers from pollution and ensures that our streets don’t flood.

 The city partners with the Mystic River Watershed Association for this program, check them out here to see what important work they’re doing and get involved!

 Frequently Asked Questions:

-What is an Adopt-a-Drain program?
+What is the Adopt-a-Drain program?
 What does it mean to adopt a drain?

-An Adopt-a-Drain program is a volunteer program that helps keep our local environment clean and healthy.
-Participants sign up to adopt a drain (or drains!) and then check on that drain before and after heavy rain, wind, or snow.
+The Adopt-a-Drain program is a volunteer program that helps keep our local environment clean and healthy.
+Participants sign up to adopt a drain (or drains!) and then check on and clean off that drain before and after heavy rain, wind, or snow.
 Any extra care is even better!
-Anything that goes down the drain ends up in the Mystic River or Lakes, which is why this program is so helpful.
-Keeping the drains clear can also help prevent streets from flooding as it ensures that water can freely flow down the drain.
+Anything that goes down the drain ends up in the Mystic River or Lakes, which is why this program is so impactful.
+Keeping the drains clear can also help prevent streets from flooding, as it ensures that water can freely flow down the drain.